 Don’t sleep on Thwart the Enemy.
 It’s not your usual Fog.
 It prevents damage only from your opponent’s creatures.
-On a clogged up board you can set up nice blocks, and take out multiple opposing creatures with no cost to you.
-Of course, it’s not great in every situation so you probably don’t want more then one.
+On a clogged up board, you can set up nice blocks, and take out multiple opposing creatures with no cost to you.
+Of course, it’s not great in every situation, so you probably don’t want more than one.

 If you have plenty of mutate stuff, Essence Symbiote becomes a really powerful card.
 Even if you mutate just once, it’s a very strong two drop.

 We already went through all colors, but this time around we got some interesting colorless cards, so let’s take a look at those.

 This fox might look unimpressive, but don’t let its cute art and low stats deceive you.

 First, this set has three-color themes.
 That makes getting any basic land from your deck very desirable.
 Second, it’s a non-Human!
 You can mutate on it.
 Since you already got the enter-the-battlefield effect, it’s a perfect card to mutate on.

 We believe that Farfinder will prove to be better that it looks.

 The second interesting card is Mysterious Egg.
 It’s unplayable until you have at least four mutate creatures.
 Then it actually becomes a better card with more copies of mutate creatures you have.

 Still, you probably don’t want to mutate multiple times on it.
 You don’t want to get blown out with a single removal spell, so as the saying goes, don’t put all of your eggs in one basket.